Acceptable Use Policies for Computing Resources at Wheeling Jesuit University

 The University is not responsible for loss of information from computing misuse, malfunction of computing hardware, malfunction of computing software, or external contamination of data or programs.
-Users are responsible for backing up copies of their data, files, programs, diskettes, and tapes.
+Users are responsible for backing up copies of their data, files and programs.

 The policies in this document are not an exhaustive list.
 Users are expected to understand the principles underlying these policies and act in accordance with them.
 Users are also expected to adhere to additional policies based on individual network, system, or department policies.